llafuente/language-spec/control-flow.md

 }
 ```

-as mentioned `switch` use `operator ==` so for example this is how we support regex matching for strings
+As mentioned `switch` use `operator ==` so for example this is how we support regex matching for strings
 ```language
 // interface
 // function operator ==(? input, ? check) bool {